SUPPLIERS & YOUR CARBON FOOTPRINT

 Share to:

 There’s no doubt the journey to Net Zero is a complex one.
-With your carbon footprint comprised of everything from the energy you use and the investments you make, to the lifecycle of your products and business travel.
+With your carbon footprint comprised of everything from the energy you use and the investments you make, to the lifecycle of your products and the sustainability of your supply chain.

 It’s the indirect upstream Scope 3 emissions that are usually the biggest source of emissions for most companies – often accounting for more than 11x the emissions in Scopes 1 and 2.
 However, this part is one of the most difficult to handle, as it’s not in the direct control of the business.